ludmanp/ZendLess/README.md

 	),
 	```

-	If you use other name for config change in `LessAutoCompilePlugin.php` in `routeStartup`
+	If you use other name for config change it in `LessAutoCompilePlugin.php` in `routeStartup`

 5. Register in bootstrap `LessAutoCompilePlugin.php` plugin